Back to Guides

 Timeline: how long each major process step takes in 2026

-Once the likely blockers are visible, the process page should help the reader decide whether the next move belongs in documents, fund onboarding, family planning, or tax coordination.
+Once the likely blockers are visible, the process page should help the reader decide whether the next move belongs in documents, fund onboarding, family planning, or compliance support.
 That is more useful than repeating the ideal sequence in abstract terms.

 In practice, the best process guidance acts like a routing layer for execution decisions rather than a static summary of stages.